krim404/data_management_scripts/README.md

 A simple script to copy only new files between a source folder and an LTFS target using ltfs_ordered_copy.
 This is meant to be used as a LTFS->LTFS copy tool to copy only new files to a tape as the original tool lacks a "skip if exists" flag.

 ### clean.sh
-A script to check filenames of forbidden words and renames them recursively.
-Also includes a metadata check and overwrite feature.
+A script to check filenames (especially video files) for forbidden words and renames them recursively.
+Also includes a metadata check and metadata refresh feature.

 ## How to Use:
 Each script in this repository will probably lack a good documentation but will do its job.
 These scripts are not meant to be used directly but more as a entrypoint